RackHD/docs/docs/rackhd/install_os.rst

 OS Installation Workflow APIs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Start an OS installation workflow for CentOS:
+An example of starting an OS installation workflow for CentOS:

 .. code-block:: REST